j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.garbage.collect.md

 # summary

-Identify and export garbage from package installs.
+Collect garbage on your org and export to package.xml for more actions.

 # description

-Identifies left-overs from package upgrades that remain on the target org.
-They usually happen when installing package versions that remove components.
-This commands analyses deprecated components on the target org and exports them for retrieval or removal.
+Identifies left-overs from package upgrades.
+This includes deprecated components (custom fields, objects, layouts, etc that were removed from package content, but not deleted on target org after install), outdated flow versions, empty test suites, etc.

 # flags.package.summary